AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

 .. image:: images_system_setup/clk104_config.jpg
     :scale: 75%

 .. note:: The **122.88MHz REFCLKOUT_10MHz TCXO REF** configuration uses the CLK104 on-board 10MHz TCXO reference for the LMK04828B.
-If you wish to synchronize the setup up to a test instrument 10MHz clock, use the **122.88MHz REFCLKOUT_10MHz EXT REF** configuration (typically useful for EVM measurements).
+If you wish to synchronize the setup up to a test instrument 10MHz clock, use the **122.88MHz REFCLKOUT_10MHz EXT REF** configuration (typically recommended for demodulation and for EVM measurements).

 Power Up DTRX2
 ---------------
 #.
 Connect your test equipment to the DTRX2 RF and TX ports
 #.
 Terminate unused channels with a 2.92mm 50 ohms termination
 #.
-Apply 12V DC power to the DTRX2 card
+Apply 12V DC power to the DTRX2 card, using the DC barrel jack-to-banana plugs cable provided.

 Both D4 and D6 "Power Good" red LEDs should be lit.
 The idle current drawn from the 12V supply should be about 45mA.

-Click NEXT to setup the DTRX2 transmit chain.
+Click NEXT to setup the DTRX2 transmit chains.